 Let's dive in!

-We spend ⅓ of our lives in bed, and for good reason!
+We spend ⅓ of our lives in bed and for a good reason!
 Sleep plays one of the most important roles in our metabolism, recovery, and overall health.
-More specifically, our quality of sleep is closely correlated to weight gain, weight loss, and the way your body metabolizes fat.
+More specifically, our sleep quality is closely correlated to weight gain, weight loss, and how your body metabolizes fat.

 For instance, lack of sleep has been linked to alterations in hormones that control hunger and satiety, such as ghrelin and leptin.
 Ghrelin is a hormone that signals hunger, while leptin is a hormone that signals fullness.
 When we don't get enough sleep, our ghrelin levels tend to increase, and our leptin levels decrease.
 This can lead to increased feelings of hunger and a reduced sense of fullness, which can increase the risk of overeating and gaining weight over time.
 Cortisol is a stress hormone that can be impacted by a variety of factors, with sleep being one of them.
 This stress response can result in our metabolism 'switching gears' in an effort to prioritize & complement our energy needs where and when it is perceived that we need it most.

 When you eat can also impact your metabolism and, ultimately, sleep.
 Eating right before bedtime can impact sleep quality and duration, as our digestive system will attempt to metabolize and absorb the foods from the recent meal while our bodies are simultaneously trying to 'reset' from the activities we have completed earlier in the day.

 On the other hand, going to bed hungry can negatively impact sleep quality as well.
 When we are hungry, our body produces hormones like cortisol and adrenaline, which can increase alertness and make it harder to fall asleep.
 Additionally, low blood sugar levels can cause feelings of anxiety or restlessness which can also contribute to sleep interference.